yangela1/aws-website-pipeline/Documentation.md

 - Add Deploy stage to CodePipeline.
 Select `AWS CodeDeploy` for Deploy provider.
 Choose the newly created Application and Deployment Group.
 Ensure the EC2 instance has permissions and an agent running for CodeDeploy.
 In the repository include `appspec.yml` file that defines how files are deployed to the instance.

 ### Step 5: Finalize and Review Pipeline
-- ensure each stage (Source, Build, Test, Deploy) is correctly configured.
+- Ensure each stage (Source, Build, Test, Deploy) is correctly configured.
 - Create the pipeline.
 It will automatically start and rebuild everytime any changes are detected from the Github repo

 ### Step 6: View the deployed website
 - Select the `Instance Id` from Deploy stage.
 Copy the public IPv4 address of the EC2 instance into the browser

 ### Optional Step:  Test Stage (CodeBuild)
+- This step is for creating an automated testing stage that tests your code before deployment using Selenium
-- Create a new Test Project - Choose `GitHub` for Source, Linux env, attach a new Service role, in the buildspec.yml input the following commands to run the test script (ensure the script is in the ./scripts./test_selenium.py directory):
+- Create a new Test Project - Choose `GitHub` for Source, Linux env, attach a new Service role, in the `buildspec.yml` input the following commands to run the test script (ensure the script is in the ./scripts./test_selenium.py directory):

 ```yml
 version: 0.2